vackosar/vackosar.github.io/_drafts/2023-10-29-transformer-encoder-only-decoder-only-and-both.md

 [BERT](https://aclanthology.org/N19-1423/) has Encoder-only architecture.
 Input is text and output is sequence of [embeddings](/ml/Embeddings-in-Machine-Learning-Explained).
 Use cases are sequence classification (class token), token classification.
-It uses bidirectional attention.
+It uses bidirectional attention, so the model can see forwards and backwards.

 ### Decoder-only (GPT4)
 [GPT-2](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) has Decoder-only architecture.
 Input is text and output is the next word (token), which is then appended to the input.
-Use cases are mostly text generation, but with [prompting](/ml/Prompting-Techniques-That-Sqeeze-The-Best-Out-of-Your-LLM) we can do many things including sequence classification.
+Use cases are mostly text generation (autoregressive), but with [prompting](/ml/Prompting-Techniques-That-Sqeeze-The-Best-Out-of-Your-LLM) we can do many things including sequence classification.
+The attention is almost always causal (unidirectional), so the model can see only previous tokens (prefix).